F286/f286.github.io/co-dev.md

 ## Knock it out of the park

+Delivering beyond expectation is a sure-fire way to improve team morale and strengthen relationships + trust.

 There is no substitute for pure effort put in to overcome challenges.

 ## Teach yourself to fish